 Thus a great segue into wishing all you lovers (of something!) a Happy Valentine’s Day!
 Whales are here in numbers these next few weeks and I enjoyed a sunset Whale Watch with Pacific Whale Foundation just last week, replete with live music, dancing, great food, and adult beverages.
 A good time was had by all!

-As always, mahalo for following my Monthly Newsletter, and it would be my greatest pleasure to someday help you realize your dream of owning Maui Real Estate!
+Thanks, as always, for following my Monthly Newsletter and I hope someday I can make your dream of owning Maui Real Estate come true!

 A hui hou,

 Welcome to 2018!
 Although it’s a topic I have touched on in the past, I thought the start of a new year would be the perfect time to sing the praises of life as it is on Maui.

 I’m sure most if not all of you have had thoughts about what it would be like to live in Hawaii, either full or part-time.
 So to start, here’s a very brief overview of the other three habitable islands, acknowledging that the climate and sunsets are spectacular on all the islands:

 Oahu—World-class International shopping destination!
 Great golf courses, lots of nightlife, lots of people, military bases, freeways with traffic like the mainland.
 Most expensive Real Estate in the state.

 Hawaii (the Big Island)—so called because it is literally larger than all the other islands put together.
 It is the youngest of the four main islands and is still forming with its continuous active volcanos.
 Like all the islands, the east/windward side (Hilo) is lush and rainy; the west (Kona) side is warm and dry.
 You’ll experience lots of wide open spaces--but not many sandy beaches considering the size of the island--with vast miles of black volcanic rock landscape.